 4. What is a collection, as opposed to a family?A family is a set of related typefaces in multiple styles (often multiple weights), for example the nine weights of Guardian Sans Headline, with their matching italics.
 A collection is a set of related families: multiple widths of the same design, multiple optical sizes of the same design, a related serif and sans, or even all of the above.

-6. I’m a graphic designer working on a corporate identity.
-Does my client need to license the fonts too, or can we share one license?No. Separate companies, or individuals not employed by a company for whom they are doing work, must each have an appropriate license for the fonts they are using.
+5. I’m a graphic designer working on a corporate identity.
+Does my client need to license the fonts too, or can we share one license?Your client needs their own font license.
+Separate companies, or individuals not employed by a company for whom they are doing work, must each have an appropriate license for the fonts they are using.
 You may transfer your license to your client provided that you destroy all copies of the fonts in your possession, including backups, and provide a copy of our standard End User License Agreement along with the fonts.

 • Your order number

 • The application(s) you’re having trouble with